Dr. Christopher Watson, Psy.D., ABPP

 Dr. Peter Dodzik is Board Certified in both Pediatric and Adult Neuropsychology.
 He specializes in the assessment and treatment of children and adults with neurological and neurodevelopmental disorders.
 His particular practice specialties include dementing disorders, ADHD, Sleep Disorders , dyslexia , pervasive developmental disorders and children with complex medical conditions such as epilepsy, traumatic brain injury, genetic and toxic/metabolic disorders.
 Dr. Dodzik is a Clinical Associate Professor of Neurology at Indiana University Medical School in Fort Wayne, Indiana.
-He teaches courses in psychiatry to second year medical students including lectures on autism, Asperger’s Syndrome and neurodevelopmental conditions.
+He teaches courses in psychiatry to second-year medical students, including lectures on autism, Asperger’s Syndrome, and neurodevelopmental conditions.
 Dr. Dodzik is the previous Associate Chair of Clinical Psychology & Behavioral Sciences at the Illinois School of Professional Psychology-Schaumburg.
-Dr. Dodzik is currently involved in research related to pharmacological treatment of Alzheimer’s disease, vascular dementia, surgical treatment for Parkinson’s disease, and the assessment of developmental dyslexia, autism, Asperger’s Syndrome and ADHD.
+Dr. Dodzik is currently involved in research related to the pharmacological treatment of Alzheimer’s disease, vascular dementia, surgical treatment for Parkinson’s disease, and the assessment of developmental dyslexia, autism, Asperger’s Syndrome, and ADHD.
 Dr. Dodzik has published and presented in the area of neuropsychological assessment and sleep medicine, including three book chapters in Sleep Psychiatry, on autism, dementia and ADHD with sleep disorders.
-He has recent chapters on issues related to pediatric neuropsychology in the Handbook of Pediatric Neuropsychology and citations in The Encyclopedia of Clinical Neuropsychology.
+He has recently published chapters on issues related to pediatric neuropsychology in the Handbook of Pediatric Neuropsychology and citations in The Encyclopedia of Clinical Neuropsychology.
 He has an upcoming chapter on Acute Lymphoblastic Leukemia.
 For a list of Dr. Dodzik's publications, click here [email protected]

 Dr. Dana McKennon earned a Doctoral degree in Clinical Psychology from the Illinois School of Professional Psychology.
-She also has obtained certification as a School Psychologist from National-Louis University.
+She has also obtained certification as a school psychologist from National-Louis University.
 She is a Licensed Clinical Professional Counselor and a Certified School Psychologist.
-Her education and experience contributes to a unique sensitivity to children's emotional, behavioral, and educational needs.
-She worked for eight years in the capacity of a school psychologist for an elementary school prior to entering full time private practice.
+Her education and experience contribute to a unique sensitivity to children's emotional, behavioral, and educational needs.
+She worked for eight years as a school psychologist for an elementary school before entering full-time private practice.
 She has taught as an adjunct professor at National-Louis University, teaching educational and counseling psychology.
 At our practice, she provides adult and child therapy specializing in anxiety disorders, including selective mutism, social anxiety, separation anxiety, specific phobias, and OCD, through cognitive behavioral interventions.
 Finally, she has obtained training and certification in treating trichotillomania and excoriation.
-She is an advocate to children and adolescents with special needs and consults as an expert witness.
+She is an advocate for children and adolescents with special needs and consults as an expert witness.
 For more information about the services Dr. Dana offers, please click here: Dr. Dana McKennon [email protected]

 Anthony Mule is a Licensed Clinical Professional Counselor who holds a Master’s in Arts Degree in Professional Counseling from Olivet Nazarene University in Oak Brook, IL.
 Having both inpatient and outpatient care experience, he works with a wide range of mental health issues and daily life struggles.
 Anthony's experience extends to working with a youth population at the inpatient treatment center at Alexian Brothers Behavioral Health Hospital in Hoffman Estates IL and also volunteers for the Crisis Text Line, helping individuals experiencing crisis situations in real time.
 Anthony specializes in children, adolescents, and young adults coping with behavioral and self-esteem issues, ADHD, autism, anxiety, and depression and has been certified in Couples and Family Therapy through Prepare & Enrich.
 He receives ongoing supervision and specialized training with children experiencing social, emotional and behavioral issues at home or at school. [email protected]

-Katie Beerman, MS, LPC is a Licensed Professional Counselor with a Master’s of Science Degree in Counseling from Eastern Illinois University.
-She has over 14 years of experience working with college age and adult students with learning disabilities, mental health issues, and other conditions requiring the need for academic accommodations.
-She has taught first year experience/college introduction courses as an adjunct professor and has vast knowledge of programs and accommodations for college students.
-Katie specializes in working with client’s and their families to transition from high school to college, insure accommodation needs are being met at the college level, and to teach clients to be self-advocates. [email protected]
+Katie Beerman, MS, LPC, is a Licensed Professional Counselor with a Master of Science Degree in Counseling from Eastern Illinois University.
+She has over 14 years of experience working with college-age and adult students with learning disabilities, mental health issues, and other conditions requiring the need for academic accommodations.
+She has taught first-year experience/college introduction courses as an adjunct professor and has vast knowledge of programs and accommodations for college students.
+Katie specializes in working with clients and their families to transition from high school to college, ensuring accommodation needs are met at the college level, and teaching clients to self-advocate. [email protected]